Programs & Services

 Medical Clinic and Behavioral Health

 Physical and mental health is a foundational element for the success of our youth.
-They are able to receive medical services on site for family planning, COVID testing and vaccinations, general medial care, sexual health, chronic disease management, HIV and Hepatitis C testing, and eye care.
+They are able to receive medical services on site for family planning, COVID testing and vaccinations, general medical care, sexual health, chronic disease management, HIV and Hepatitis C testing, and eye care.

 Addressing, diagnosing and treating mental illness is critical for youth to live a happy, hopeful life.
-RYSE has a highly trained and experienced Behavioral Health team on site licensed to treat youth.
+RYSE has a highly trained and experienced behavioral health team on site licensed to treat youth.
 RYSE provides trauma-informed behavioral health individual and group counseling, and works with partner agencies to ensure a continuum of care.
 Through our clinic services, youth can receive:

-• Behavioral Health Counseling
+• Behavioral health counseling

 • Group and individual therapy